cemtulunay/scala-realtime-loan-allocation/README.md

-# Loan Processing System
+# Real-Time Loan Processing System

 A microservices-based loan processing system that leverages event-driven architecture with Kafka for asynchronous communication and constrained random data generation and randomly enriching data simulating "AI models" for decision making.

-## Overview
+# Overview

 This system processes loan applications through a series of microservices that evaluate income prediction (realtime for prospect customers, batch for customers), non-performing loan (NPL) risk, and ultimately make loan decisions.
 The architecture uses both synchronous API calls (API calls are imaginary) and asynchronous event-driven patterns to ensure efficient and scalable loan processing.

-* MicorServices are imaginary.
+* MicorServices are imaginary
 * Data is generated radomly (constrained random data generation)
 * Data enriched in microservices randomly (simulating AI as decision maker)
 * Data produced and consumed by Flink and flow between the Microservices by Kafka Topics
 * Finally after Data turn back to LDES ("Loan Decision Service") randomly (constrained random data enrichment) Loan Decision made with the inputs from income prediction then npl service
-* "Loan Disbursement Service" actually receives the final data from LDES and use it for time series analysis with realt-time aggregations on a Grafana dashboard powered by influxDB
+* "Loan Disbursement Service" actually receives the final data from LDES and use it for time series analysis with real-time aggregations on a Grafana dashboard powered by influxDB
 * "Loan Notification Service" works with final data similar as disbursement service.
 Provides realtime notifications and alerts

-### External Systems (This part is imaginary and generated data used in place of real systems and values for illustrative purposes)
+### External Systems (This part is imaginary)

 - **Data Warehouse (DWH)** - Hive-based system storing customer demographics and pre-calculated income predictions
 - **Mobile Banking App** - Customer interface for loan applications